Miscellaneous Law Student Scholarships

 Awarded by the Richard Linn American Inn of Court, this program is open to law students who are enrolled full-time at an ABA-accredited law school in the US and demonstrate a commitment to the pursuit of a career in IP law.

 Nadrich & Cohen, L.L.P.
-Emergency Fund
+Scholarship Fund

 National Council on International Trade Development (NCITD) Scholarship Program

 Criteria: This program is open to undergraduate and graduate students currently pursuing a degree related to international trade studies.